jye-lim/weather_prediction_app/README.md

 Welcome to our weather prediction web app!
 This repo contains the code for the web app documentation.

-The web app demonstrates the capabilities of using a ConvLSTM2D model to predict extreme weather events across Singapore.
-Through this web app, we hope to showcase the potential of using Deep Neural Networks to capture spatiotemporal dependencies within meteorological datasets to predict the onset of extreme weather events.
-The accuracy of the deployed models in this web app has much room for improvement.
-However, we hope that by sharing our findings and potential areas for future research, we can contribute to developing more reliable forecasting systems for Singapore.

 ## **Installation**

 To access the web app, clone the repo and follow the steps below to run it locally: